sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

   # echo "+cpu +memory -io" > cgroup.subtree_control

+The prefixes '+', '-' and '#' are used to enable, disable or put a controller in the bypass mode respectively.
+In the bypass mode, a controller is disabled in a cgroup, but it can be enabled again in its child cgroups as it will still be listed in "cgroup.controllers".
+Bypass mode can only be used on bypassable controllers.
+Currently, only the cpu controller is bypassable.

-Only controllers which are listed in "cgroup.controllers" can be enabled.
+Only controllers which are listed in "cgroup.controllers" can be enabled or bypassed.
 When multiple operations are specified as above, either they all succeed or fail.
 If multiple operations on the same controller are specified, the last one is effective.

 Enabling a controller in a cgroup indicates that the distribution of